If you think you have been a victim of identity theft or credit fraud, visit www.experian.com/fraud.

 If you find evidence of fraud, go to your local police department and file a police report or identity theft report.
 Provide a copy of the police report to Experian to request that a 7-year fraud victim statement be added to your credit report.

-In severe cases of identity theft, you can request a security freeze.
-A security freeze is designed to prevent credit, loans and services from being approved in your name without your consent.
-If you are a victim of credit fraud, a credit freeze is free.
+You can also request a security freeze.
+A security freeze is designed to help prevent credit, loans and services from being approved in your name without your consent.

 Keep in mind, a security freeze may delay or interfere with the timely approval of any subsequent requests or application you make regarding new credit, loans or services.
 Before applying you must request that the freeze be lifted and provide a PIN number in order to do so.